bartvandebiezen/css-conventions/css-conventions.md

 ```
 ### Always include a zero when a numeric value is less than 1.

-- Do not add trailing zero's.
+- Do not add trailing zeros.

 **Right:**
 ```CSS